flyway/flyway/README.md

 License
 =======
-Copyright (C) 2010-2013 the original author or authors.
+Copyright (C) 2010-2013 Axel Fontaine and the many contributors.

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.